maciejkrol/lessismore/README.md

 5. Click the "Load unpacked extension..." button and indicate the location of the files.
 6. Done!
 If you had facebook page already opened refresh it.

+## To do

+* Settings panel where you can select which elements should be hidden
+* Chrome Web Store integration
+* Auto update